 James Routledge - Pencarrow Lighthouse Half Marathon

-Brian Mercer - Back to Back Tough Mudder
+Brian Mercer - Back-to-back Tough Mudder

 Swar Sadhana School of Indian Music and Dance

-Shane Sibenaler - cutting off his bead for Parkinson's
+Shane Sibenaler - Beard Chop for Parkinson's

 Penny Parsons and Shelley McMillan - Mates Dates

-Sydneysiders came out to support Parkinson's New Zealand with a dating event "Mates Dates" on 3 June 2016 and raised a whopping $2,500 for us.
-Thank you to everyone who took part especially organisers Penny and Shelley.
+Sydneysiders came out to support Parkinson's New Zealand with a dating event "Mates Dates" on 3 June 2016 and raised a tremendous $2,500 for us.
+Thank you to everyone who took part, especially organisers Penny and Shelley.
 Apparently there were some successful matches.
-It seems our tag line Parkinson's New Zealand - Connecting People, Changing Lives worked well for this event!
+It seems our tagline Parkinson's New Zealand - “Connecting People, Changing Lives” worked a little too well for this event!